nopara73/avaloniaui.net/wwwroot/docs/styles/styles.md

 Title: Styles
 Order: 0
 ---
-Styles in avalonia are used to share property settings between controls.
+Styles in Avalonia are used to share property settings between controls.
 The Avalonia styling system can be thought of as a mix of CSS styling and WPF/UWP styling.
 At its most basic, a style consists of a _selector_ and a collection of _setters_.